softwarespot/loady/README.md

     <script src="loady.js"></script>

     <script>
-        // An array of strings or a string can be passed as the first argument, with the second being a callback function.
+        // An array of strings or a string can be passed as the first argument
-        // Notice how .js is emitted from the 3rd script, as this is automatically appended.
-        // The callback function is passed an array of loaded scripts and whether all scripts were loaded successfully loady(['myScript1.js', 'myScript2.js', 'myScript3'], function (scripts, isSuccess) {
+        // It returns an ES2015 promise which in turn passes the scripts that were either successfully loaded or not loady(['myScript1.js', 'myScript2.js', 'myScript3'])
-            if (isSuccess) {
+        .then(function success(scripts) {
-                console.log('Success, the following scripts were loaded into the' + ' current document { %o }', scripts);
+            console.log('Success, the following scripts were loaded into the current document { %o }', scripts);
+        })
-            } else {
+        .catch(function failed() {
-                console.log('An error occurred, though the following scripts were loaded not' + ' loaded into the curren document { %o }', scripts);
+            console.log('An error occurred, though the following scripts were loaded into the current document { %o }', scripts);
-            }
         });
     </script>
 ```